 The middle tier: ATS platforms with AI features bolted on.
 Greenhouse.
 Lever.
 SmartRecruiters. iCIMS.
 These are the workhorse systems where most recruitment actually happens—the databases where candidates live, the workflows where applications move, the integration points where everything else connects.
 Pricing runs $50,000 to $200,000 annually.
 The AI capabilities vary wildly.
 Some are genuinely useful.
 Some are checkbox features that demo well but nobody actually uses.

 The third tier: point solutions.
 Sourcing tools like hireEZ and SeekOut.
 Chatbots like Paradox's Olivia.
 Video interview platforms like HireVue.
 Scheduling automation like GoodTime.
 These tools do one thing—or claim to do one thing—and organizations layer them on top of their ATS like geological strata.
-I talked to one TA leader who counted seventeen different recruiting tools in her stack.
-Seventeen logins.
-Seventeen vendor relationships.
-Seventeen opportunities for integrations to break.
+Aptitude Research's 2025 Talent Acquisition Technology study found that enterprise organizations use an average of 12-18 different recruiting tools.
+That means a dozen or more logins, a dozen vendor relationships, and a dozen opportunities for integrations to break.

 The direction is clear: consolidation.
 ATS platforms are adding talent intelligence features.
 Talent intelligence platforms are building ATS functionality.
 Point solutions are expanding their scope.
 Within five years, the number of major players will shrink dramatically.
 The question for practitioners right now: which platforms will survive, and which will leave you stranded with an orphaned system?